harvardinformatics/snpArcher/README.md

 sbatch run_fastq2bam.sh
 ```

-#### create intervals for parallelizing variant calling
+#### interval creation workflow (preliminary step to variant calling)
 Before running the BAM -> VCF workflows, you must run a fast (depending on genome assembly) algorithm that splits up the genome into many intervals flanked by N's (described above).
 Because the outcome of this will vary by genome and depend on the parameters in the `config.yaml` file, we suggest you check the output of this short workflow to make sure everything went well.
 For instance, it's possible that, given the parameters and your assembly, the algorithm found ~100k intervals.
 Dividing the genome into this many intervals may slow down the workflow, as these short jobs will spend more time pending in the queue than actually running.

 Type the following on the command line:
 ```
 sbatch run_intervals.sh
 ```